Micka33/x-api-sdk-ts/README.md

 ### Media Upload

 The `upload` method automatically handles the chunked upload process.
+(Read more about it in [X API Documentation](https://docs.x.com/en/x-api/media/quickstart/media-upload-chunked))
 The file is uploaded in chunks of MIN(4MB, MAX(1MB, media.length / 10)).

-**NB:** You can also specify a custom chunk size as 4th parameter which can be bigger than 4MB.
-Note that the API has a maximum chunk size of 4MB (for free api access).

 ```typescript
 const mediaResponse = await twitterClient.media.upload(